CreSh-Creativity-Share/.github/profile/ai_analysis.md

  * (4) indicates a positive feature,
  * (5) indicates a very positive feature.

+## Meaning of percents

+The maximum average rating of an idea is 5.
+We decided to show the result of the analysis in percentage terms, as a percentage of the average rating of an idea divided by the maximum rating, which is 5.

+percent = Average rating / 5

 ## Quick View

 The rating is displayed for each idea on the wall and in its detail view as a percentage of the total.
 You can find it above the title.